The Church of the Flying Spaghetti Monster has some weird rituals, but the founding of Pastafarianism might be the most interesting part.

 So, to receive these guidelines, Mosey the Pirate Captain (because Pastafarians most notably started out as pirates), traveled up to Mount Salsa, where he was given the “Ten I’d Really Rather You Didn’ts.”
 Unfortunately, two of the 10 were dropped on the way down, so ten became eight.
 The dropping of these two rules is, allegedly, what caused Pastafarians’ “flimsy moral standards.”

 Holidays in Pastafarianism are also covered in the gospel, which decrees every Friday a holy day and the birthday of the man who created instant Ramen noodles a religious holiday.

 Despite the utter ridiculousness of the Church of the Flying Spaghetti Monster as a whole, the religion has received actual recognition as a religion.
 There are hundreds of thousands of followers worldwide, mostly centralized in Europe and North America and almost entirely opponents of intelligent design.

-In 2007, talks about the Flying Spaghetti Monster were offered at the American Academy of Religions annual gathering, which analyzed the religions basis for functioning as a religion.
-A panel was also offered to discuss the religions merits.
+In 2007, talks about the Flying Spaghetti Monster were offered at the American Academy of Religions annual gathering, which analyzed Pastafarianism’s basis for functioning as a religion.
+A panel was also offered to discuss the merits of the religion.

 Pastafarianism and the Church of the Flying Spaghetti Monster are often brought up in religious disputes, especially when the disputes regard the teaching of intelligent design.
 It has succeeded in halting efforts to teach creationism over evolution in several states, including Florida.